box/boxcli/docs/folders.md

-  --fields=fields                        Comma separated list of fields to show --json                                 Output formatted JSON --no-color                             Turn off colors for logging --save-to-file-path=save-to-file-path  Override default file path to save report --zip                                  Download the folder into a single .zip archive
+  --fields=fields                        Comma separated list of fields to show --json                                 Output formatted JSON --no-color                             Turn off colors for logging --[no-]overwrite                       [default: true] Overwrite the folder if it already exists.
+  --save-to-file-path=save-to-file-path  Override default file path to save report --zip                                  Download the folder into a single .zip archive